seanj06/Football-Quiz-P2/README.md

   - The 2 fonts used on this site "Bungee Spice" and "Oswald" taken from [Google Fonts](https://fonts.google.com)

-  - Part of the quiz was built following a tutorial from Web Dev simplifieds build a javascript quiz youtube video.( The functions on displaying the shuffled questions, and clicked answers.)
-Each part of javascript code that was taken has been commented appropriately in the javascript file. https://www.youtube.com/watch?v=riDzcEQbX6k
+  - Part of the quiz was built following a tutorial from Web Dev simplifieds build a javascript quiz youtube video.( The functions on displaying the shuffled questions and clicked answers.)
+Each part of javascript code that was partly built following this video has been commented appropriately in the javascript file. https://www.youtube.com/watch?v=riDzcEQbX6k

 - ### Media

   - The football hero image and background image were taken from [Pexels.com](https://www.pexels.com/)

+  - The favicon was taken from [Favicon.io](https://favicon.io/)

 - ### Research